hippokrates1337/VibeFC/src/app/data-intake/README.md

 ### Main Page

 The main data intake page consists of:
-- File upload area for selecting CSV files
+- File upload area for selecting CSV files (with drag-and-drop support)
-- Table view showing currently imported variables with their time series data
+- Table view showing currently imported variables with their time series data, including inline editing for names, types, and values.
 - Import button to initiate the CSV import process
 - Delete functionality for individual variables